finos/community/docs/governance/Software-Projects/EasyCLA.md

 ### Initiating the signature process against a test repo

-The easiest way to initiate the process is to open a PR against any covered repo, including this one.
+The easiest way to initiate the process is to open a PR against any covered repo, for example [proposing a small change to open-developer-platform/EASYCLA_CHANGEME.md](https://github.com/finos/open-developer-platform/edit/main/EASYCLA_CHANGEME.md); note that these types of PRs will be closed periodically.

-If you simply want to sign the documents in preparation for future contributions, you can open a trivial PR against this file (for example, to fix this spleling error) and you will be prompted through the process.
-PRs against this repo will be closed periodically.

 ## Sign as an individual